swedenconnect/technical-framework/README.md

 ### About

-The specifications in this branch (october-2015-updates) are draft updates to the latest official release of the Swedish eID Framework (found in the master branch and in the [releases](https://github.com/elegnamnden/technical-framework/releases) section of this repository).
+The specifications in this branch comprises the latest official release of the Swedish eID Framework.
+Updates to this version can be found in the [master](https://github.com/elegnamnden/technical-framework/tree/master) branch.

-The changes made to the specifications aim to integrate the eIDAS Framework into the Swedish eID Framework.
-Read more about eIDAS and the Swedish eID Framework on the [eIDAS Wiki](https://github.com/elegnamnden/eidas/wiki).

 ### Feedback and Questions